Brigitte Nielsen Claims She Had One-Night Stand With Sean Penn When He Was Married To Madonna

 Underwood noted, “We need to do a new segment called ‘The Talk Tea with Brigitte.'”

 Madonna was married to Penn from August 1985 to 1989.
-Nelsen was married to Sylvester Stallone from 1985 to 1987.
+Nielsen was married to Sylvester Stallone from 1985 to 1987.
 It is not clear if the alleged one-night stand occurred when the Danish model was still married to the Rocky star.

 On Instagram, fans reacted to Brigitte’s shocking story.
 Several followers said they “loved” her story about Madonna, and others petitioned for Nielsen to become a permanent part of The Talk panel.

-While Madonna and Penn both went through subsequent marriages and divorces after their split –Madonna was married to Guy Richie from 2000 to 2009, while Sean was married to Robin Wright from 1996 to 1010 – the exes sparked reconciliation rumors nearly a decade ago.
+While Madonna and Penn both went through subsequent marriages and divorces after their split — Madonna was married to Guy Ritchie from 2000 to 2009, while Sean was married to Robin Wright from 1996 to 2010 — the exes sparked reconciliation rumors nearly a decade ago.
 An insider told Us Weekly that Madonna and Sean remain “close friends, but they are fire and fire together romantically.”